-The Feast of Pentecost reminds us that wind can represent the awesome power of the Holy Spirit.
-The Bible also makes clear that it is only through the Spirit that we can develop godly love and a sound mind.
+Pentecost reminds us that wind can represent the power of the Holy Spirit.
+It is only through the Spirit that we can develop godly love and a sound mind.

 On the Day of Pentecost after Jesus Christ’s death and resurrection, the disciples were all together.
 Suddenly great miracles began to get people’s attention and to mark the beginning of the New Testament Church.

 The first of those miracles was a “sound from heaven, as of a rushing mighty wind” (Acts 2:2).
 If you were thinking about deadly and devastating tornadoes and other windstorms, you probably wouldn’t look forward to hearing such a sound.
 However, there is a biblical connection between the power of the wind and the power of God’s Holy Spirit given on the Day of Pentecost.
 But, as we’ll see, God’s power is always controlled by love and a sound mind.

 I’ve always had a hard time understanding windstorms.
 I mean, usually the air around us is invisible, and we don’t even notice it.
 We walk through the air as if there was nothing there.
 So when a gust of wind comes up, it’s a surprise to me.
 To imagine wind having power to destroy half-mile wide swaths of towns seems like science fiction to me.
 That air could rip houses apart like balsa wood seems incredible.

 But hearing some of the stories makes it real.
 I remember one description of the devastating tornado that hit Joplin, Missouri, in 2011.
 Time magazine told about Pamela Merriman and her two kids, who survived by crouching in their bathroom as the brick fireplace tumbled through the living room floor and the garage door crashed through the wall beside them and the high school bleachers wrapped around a tree in their front yard.